jlevy/og-equity-compensation/README.md

 own or might own.
 What about private companies?

-A liquidity event is usually what makes it possible and profitable for shareholders in a private company to sell their stock.
+A liquidity event is usually what makes it possible for shareholders in a private company to sell their stock.
 However, individuals may sometimes be able to gain liquidity while a company is still private.